tibetan-nlp/annodoc/index.md

 > _I went to Washington D.C for two weeks._ (MT - A Handmade Altar)

 The next example shows the same verb ཕྱིན་ occurring with a single argument, referring to the passage of time.
-Note that the head (verb) of the adverbial clause is linked to the main verb via the [`advcl`](http://universaldependencies.org/u/dep/advcl.html) relation.
+The head (verb) of the adverbial clause is linked to the main verb via the [`advcl`](http://universaldependencies.org/u/dep/advcl.html) relation.

 ~~~ ann